-We are often asked what age a child should start playing sports.
-It’s an important question and one we are happy to help with.
-You may have heard the phrase “it’s never too late to try something new”, but as a parent you may be worried that your child is too old to begin playing sports, or learning a new one.
-Will they be uncomfortable as a beginner?
-Are they too old?
-Will they be angry at you for encouraging it?
+Parents often ask us what age their child should start playing sports.
+It’s an important question, one we are happy to help with.
+You know the phrase, “it’s never too late to try something new,” but as a parent, you may be worried that your child is too old to begin playing sports or learn a new one.
+Will they be uncomfortable as an older beginner?
+Are they too old to benefit from all that youth sports have to offer?
+Will they be angry at you for encouraging them to play?

 So, at what age should you enroll your child in a youth sports program?
-The answer may be different for every child, but rather than focusing on their age alone, the most important thing to consider when placing them in youth sports, is making sure they are receiving age-appropriate instruction.
-We offer youth sports programs for kids age 3-14, but we know a 3 year old learns differently than a 9 year old and that training can make all the difference in the experience your child has regardless of the age they start playing.
+The answer may be different for every child, but rather than focusing on their age alone, the most important thing is to make sure they receive age-appropriate instruction.
+At i9 Sports®®, we offer youth sports programs for kids ages 3 to 14.
+We know a 3-year-old learns differently than a 9-year-old and that training can make all the difference in the experience your child has, regardless of the age they start playing.

-As you can see, if you are looking to enroll your 3 to 14 year old in youth sports, it’s not too early OR too late.
-What really matters is the instruction they receive at any given age.
-And parents, don’t worry!
-You can always try a new sport yourself.
-Age is just a number.
+If you are looking to enroll your 3- to 14-year-old in youth sports, it’s clearly not too early OR too late.
+What really matters is the instruction your child receives at any given age.

-*Age ranges will vary based on location and programs.
+*Age ranges vary based on location and program.